KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 This article discusses how get started using KeyboardKit in your app.

-If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
-You can also have a look at the demo apps for examples and inspiration.

-## How to use KeyboardKit

 You can use KeyboardKit in many different ways:

 * Keyboard extensions can use KeyboardKit to create more powerful keyboards.
 * Apps can use KeyboardKit to check if a keyboard is enabled, has full access etc.
 * Apps can create custom input controllers and use KeyboardKit for the text field.
-* Other targets, like widgets can use KeyboardKit to build upon its functionality.
+* All targets, such as apps, keyboard extensions, widgets etc. can use KeyboardKit to build upon its functionality.

 KeyboardKit supports iOS, iPadOS, macOS, tvOS and watchOS, although some functionality is only available on some platforms.